Edumynt/edumynt.in/src/content/courses/literature/indian-writers/toru-dutt/6_Practice_MCQs.md

     b) Original poetic voice on Indian themes
     </details>

-**67. The poem "The Lotus" is a subtle allegory for the beauty and unique qualities of:**
+**67. The poem "The Lotus" is a subtle allegory for the conflict between:**
-    a) French culture
+    a) Good and evil
-    b) British culture
+    b) Different cultures
-    c) Indian culture
+    c) Different flowers for supremacy
-    d) European art
+    d) Tradition and modernity
     <details>
     <summary>Answer</summary>
-    c) Indian culture
+    c) Different flowers for supremacy
     </details>

 **68. Toru Dutt's literary style is characterized by its strong:**